Muangthong United F.C.: The Thai giant

 In 2010, Attaphol Buspakom was sacked following a string of unsuccessful results, and was replaced by Belgian René Desaeyere, who managed Muangthong for two seasons.
 Under his leadership, Muangthong qualified for the 2010 AFC Champions League.
 They beat SHB Đà Nẵng from Vietnam 0–3 but lost out to Singapore Armed Forces on penalties after the game ended in a 1–1 draw.
 They were eligible to play for the 2010 AFC Cup.
 They reached the semi-final round but lost to Al-Ittihad from Syria 2–1.
 In the 2010 Thai Premier League, they lost just three games out of 30, with seven draws, good enough to capture the league title for the second time.
 Dagno Siaka was the club's top scorer for in 2010 with 15 goals.

 At the start of the 2011 season Muangthong United signed former Liverpool player Robbie Fowler to a one-year contract.
 Muangthong United participated in the 2011 AFC Champions League play-off rounds.
 They played Sriwijaya but lost on penalties after the game ended in a 2–2 draw.
 They were also eligible to play for the 2011 AFC Cup, coming first in the group stage of the tournament.
 In their first match of the round of 16 they beat Al Ahed from Lebanon 4–0 but went on to lose to Kuwait SC in the quarter-finals round 1–0.
 After their tournament exit Henrique Calisto, the club's manager, was sacked and Fowler took over as player/coach of Muangthong United.

 In 2011 Thai Premier League Muangthong United finished the season in third place in Thai league.
 For the 2010–11 season and Teerasil Dangda is top score for club in 2011 season by 13 goals.

 After Fowler's contract expired, Muangthong United signed a contract with Serbia coach Slaviša Jokanović.
-During the pre-season, Muangthong United signed on many famous players such as Mario Gjurovski, Ri Kwang-Chon, Adnan Barakat, Mongkol Namnuad, and the young player that crowned as best younger of Thailand etc.
+During the pre-season, Muangthong United signed on many famous players such as Mario Gjurovski, Ri Kwang-Chon, Adnan Barakat, Mongkol Namnuad, and the young player that crowned as best younger of Thailand etc. In 2012, Muangthong United has secured Siam Cement Group as its main sponsor.
+As part of the deal, the company has acquired a 30% stake in the team, invested 600 million baht, and secured the stadium's naming rights.
+The joint ownership between Siam Sport Syndicate and Siam Cement Group provides the team with financial stability, allowing it to invest heavily in its development.